Open Music Initiative

 The Open Music Initiative exists to create an open-source protocol for the uniform identification of music rights holders and creators, in order to assure proper compensation for all creators, performers, and rights holders of music.

-Since its founding, OMI has convened five plenary meetings, segmented into working groups that generated over 50 business use cases, held over 2,900 hours of conference calls, and designed an OMI Application Programming Interface (API), to be launched in fall 2017.
+Since its founding, OMI has convened five plenary meetings, segmented into working groups that generated over 50 business use cases, held over 3,000 hours of conference calls, and designed and released an OMI Application Programming Interface (API), and hosted international public gatherings showcasing the implementation of the API.
 This API will allow interoperability between industry platforms such as music catalogs at labels and publishers, and the databases of streaming services or music licensing and supervision companies.

-For more information, including highlights from the 2017 Open Music Summer Lab, featuring six Berklee students, see the Open Music website.
+For more information, including highlights from the Open Music Summer Labs, featuring Berklee students, and updates from recent public events, see the Open Music website.